FAIRplus/the-fair-cookbook/content/recipes/introduction/priorization_matched.md

 The main purpose of this recipe is:

-> To provide an overview of elements that could help users in prioritization and selection of potential project (URL_TO_INSERT_TERM_5301 https://fairsharing.org/search?recordType=project) s,
+> To provide an overview of elements that could help users in prioritization and selection of potential projects,
 > processes, or data for FAIRification.
 > For each of these elements, we provide comparative benefits between different stages and justify the order of the
 > stages required for FAIRification.
-Finally, we also highlight the reasons for making the data FAIR (URL_TO_INSERT_RECORD-ABBREV_5302 https://fairsharing.org/FAIRsharing.WWI10U) .
+Finally, we also highlight the reasons for making the data FAIR (URL_TO_INSERT_RECORD-ABBREV_2556 https://fairsharing.org/FAIRsharing.WWI10U) .

 ## Introduction
-With the increased awareness of the FAIR (URL_TO_INSERT_RECORD-ABBREV_5305 https://fairsharing.org/FAIRsharing.WWI10U)  principles (URL_TO_INSERT_RECORD-NAME_5304 https://fairsharing.org/FAIRsharing.WWI10U) , the drive to implement them can be felt in project (URL_TO_INSERT_TERM_5303 https://fairsharing.org/search?recordType=project) s and programs.
+With the increased awareness of the FAIR (URL_TO_INSERT_RECORD-ABBREV_2558 https://fairsharing.org/FAIRsharing.WWI10U)  principles (URL_TO_INSERT_RECORD-NAME_2557 https://fairsharing.org/FAIRsharing.WWI10U) , the drive to implement them can be felt in projects and programs.
-However, considering the volume and variety of such project (URL_TO_INSERT_TERM_5306 https://fairsharing.org/search?recordType=project) s and the finite nature of available resources, it is also necessary to establish a *principled approach* to prioritizing datasets for data FAIRification.
+However, considering the volume and variety of such projects and the finite nature of available resources, it is also necessary to establish a *principled approach* to prioritizing datasets for data FAIRification.
 The present recipe aims to provide insights into how to go about this process by showcasing essential criteria which have been considered and "battle-tested".

 The recipe is structured in the following way:
-* We begin by pointing out the reasons why one should to make their dataset FAIR (URL_TO_INSERT_RECORD-ABBREV_5307 https://fairsharing.org/FAIRsharing.WWI10U) .
+* We begin by pointing out the reasons why one should to make their dataset FAIR (URL_TO_INSERT_RECORD-ABBREV_2559 https://fairsharing.org/FAIRsharing.WWI10U) .
 * Following this, a brief overview of the dataset corpus formulation.
 Once "the team" has collected all the necessary data, it can now pass through the prioritization phase.
 Here, a thorough assessment of the dataset based on certain criteria is done.
 This assessment, in turn, leads to the development of a "scorecard".
-* Finally, with the points each dataset has earned in the scorecard, a ranking can be established and project (URL_TO_INSERT_TERM_5308 https://fairsharing.org/search?recordType=project) s or datasets can be prioritized.
+* Finally, with the points each dataset has earned in the scorecard, a ranking can be established and projects or datasets can be prioritized.